waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 ### Sensor Data - `data.csv`

-This file is the aggregate of all _published_ data from a project.
-Specifically, published means:
+`data.csv` is an aggregate of all _published_ data from a project's nodes.
+By published, we mean:

 * Data was read from whitelisted node.
 * Data was read during node's commissioning time.
 * Data was read from whitelisted sensor.
 * Data passes simple range check.

-Note that we're not doing automatic, in-depth sensor checks.
-For example, a damaged sensor _could_ produce values in an accepted range, but repeat the same default value over and over.
+*Note: We do not do automatic, detailed sensor filtering.
+For example, a damaged sensor _could_ produce values in an accepted range, but repeat the same default value over and over.*

-The file follows a CSV format with columns:
+`data.csv` follows a CSV format with the following fields:

-* `node_id` - Node which produced the reading.
+* `node_id` - ID of node which produced the reading.
 * `timestamp` - UTC timestamp when reading was produced.
 * `plugin` - Plugin which produced reading.
 * `sensor` - Sensor which produced reading.